100 Hour Maintenance Inspection

-Because we are a Flight School, we’re required to comply with stricter, uncompromising directives prescribed by the Federal Aviation Regulations (FAR’s)
+Flight School’s are held to high standards and comply with uncompromising directives prescribed in the Federal Aviation Regulations (FAR’s)

 • Engine & Propeller: The oil is changed, filter is cut and inspected for contaminants, spark plugs are cleaned/gapped/tested, magnetos are checked, and compression is tested.